 I just have to think those maltitol-sweetened white chocolate bars that make your stomach rumble and cause pain and bloating.
 Luckily, there exist better options, nowadays, for sugar-free white chocolate.
 You can find great options sweetened, for example, with erythritol or xylitol.
 They are not only tooth-friendly sweeteners, but they are also much more stomach-friendly than, for example, those maltitol-sweetened white chocolate bars.
 And don’t get me started on artificial sweeteners!
 I won’t touch those even with a ten-inch pole, so natural sweeteners like xylitol, erythritol, and stevia are the only sweeteners I and my family use, nowadays.

 Personally, I really like the KZ Clean Eating white chocolate.
 It’s not only delicious, but it also has a mouth-watering vanilla taste from real bourbon vanilla.
 Unfortunately, for the time being Amazon is running out of KZ Clean Eating Chocolate, however I will let you know immediately when they are back in stock again.
 I’ve been informed they should still be available before Christmas.
+In any case, their online store should carry it currently, so you can also order it there.
+And if you do, you get 15% off with code LOWCARBSOSIMPLE.
+Now, that’s a deal!

 But back to this white chocolate cheesecake frosting and how to prepare it.
 Well, it’s easy.
 First, you melt the chocolate.
 The easiest and the quickest way is to melt it in the microwave oven, though you can also use double boiler or water bath, but personally, I’m so busy that I prefer the quickest options in everything.
 Like one of my readers learnt from her mom: “The microwave oven is God’s gift to working mothers.”
 I was reluctant in using a microwave oven for a couple of decades, but after studying whether it really is harmful, I found nothing scientifically proven that would have considered the microwave oven harmful.
 So, I have been happily using it for the past couple of years.
 Naturally, using a microwave oven is a personal choice.
 If you feel uncomfortable or fear radiation, nothing forces you to use it.
 You can always use other methods.